UtrechtUniversity/SWORDS-template/README.md

 </p>

 ## Contact

+Within the track of FAIR data and software, a research project regarding the Scan and revieW of Open Research Data and Software at Utrecht University (SWORDS@UU) has been conducted.

 For technical questions, you contact either [Keven Quach](https://github.com/kequach) or [Jonathan de Bruin](https://github.com/J535D165) or open an issue on GitHub.